codesonzh/binance-ninja/README.md

 that are otherwise unavailable on the Binance™ website during trading and auditing.

-The extension aim to improve decision making by reducing the time needed for hand calculations usually done using external tools.
+The extension aims to improve decision making by reducing the time needed for hand calculations usually done using external tools.
 Please read the disclaimer below before using this software.